roma-patel/NLP-law/README.md

-NLP-law
-\n
+NLP-law:
  This repository contains data from USCode-Cornell website and scripts and sample code for retrieving and analysing it.